[IUCr Home Page] [CIF Home Page] [ciftbx home] [cyclops.src] [ciftbx.src]

 If you are a user of this program, you will find that the copyrights and notices ask little more of you than that you avoid mistakes by others by keeping the notices with copies, display scientific integrity by citing your sources properly and treating this like other shared scientific developments by not inferring a warranty.
 If you are a software developer and wish to incorporate what you find here into new code, or to pick up bits and pieces and used them in another context, the situation becomes more complex.
 Read the copyrights and notices carefully.
 You will find that they are "infectious".
 Whatever you make from our Open Source code must itself be offered as Open Source code.
 In addition, in order to allow users to understand what has changed and to ensure orderly development you have to describe your changes.

 cif2xml reads the input CIF from the standard input device (normally device 5).
-An optional STAR data name dictionary (in DDL ) is opened.
+An optional STAR data name dictionary (in DDL format) is opened.
 A reformatted copy of the input CIF is written to standard output (device 6).
 Messages are output to the standard error device (normally device 0).
 Note that the PARAMETER 'MAXBUF' should contain the maximum number of char- acters contained on a single text line.
 The default value is 200.
 If a request list (a file listing data_ block names and tags) is provided that list controls the ordering and selection of tags and values to copy.
 Otherwise the entire CIF is copied in the order presented

 In a unix-like environment, the program is run as: